Outdoor experiences can transform our psychological health and well-being, and encourage us to live sustainably.

 Member, Editorial Committee of the Journal of Experiential Education, 2011 to present

-Peer-reviewed international journal published in Canada.
+A peer-reviewed international journal published in Canada.
 Remit to review submissions with psychological content.

 Member, Editorial Committee of the European Journal of Ecopsychology, 2010 to present

-Peer-reviewed international journal published online in the UK.
+A peer-reviewed international journal published online in the UK.

 Fellow, Centre for Human Ecology, Edinburgh, 2005 to present